Best Beginner Track and Field Spikes

 First- let's make sure we’re all here for the right reasons.
 If you’re gearing up for your first track season, there’s a lot to learn about this sport.
 First and foremost- different states will have different types of events (javelin, anybody?), different “playoff” structures (Regionals and Areas and Sectionals, oh my), and different rules about footwear.

-Before investing in a pair of spikes, consult your coach or your governing body’s rulebook, to ensure you’re actually allowed to race in spikes.
-As an example- California High School runners are not allowed to compete in SPIKES and must, instead, compete in FLATS.
+Before investing in a pair of spikes, consult your coach or your governing body’s rulebook to ensure you’re actually allowed to race in spikes.
+As an example, some High School regions are not allowed to compete in SPIKES and must, instead, compete in FLATS.
 Little nuances like this will save you from investing time and money in equipment that you don't need, so read up some, and ask questions.
 Don’t get disqualified from your first race.

 Do Not Buy Elite Spikes...Yet